Last Updated on March 8, 2023 by Timothy Byron Smith

 This is a two-in-one method where you both end up frothing your milk and shaking off some tension in the body and stress.
 When you’ve given it a good shake for at least thirty seconds and are pleased with the results, add it to the espresso cup.
 Or shake more if you think it’s not frothy enough.

-Pros & Cons of Making Latte Without Machine
+Pros & Cons of Making Lattes Without Machine

 Not owning an espresso machine should never be an obstacle to making your favorite espresso drinks.
-However, making these drinks at home come with both their perks and drawbacks.
+However, making these drinks at home comes with both perks and drawbacks.
 Here are some pros and cons of making a latte without an espresso machine.

 - It is cheaper, feasible, and less complicated.